-There will likely be a never-ending cycle of new concepts and devices for steeping tea at home.
+There will likely be a never-ending cycle of new concepts and devices for making tea at home.
 Walker Tea Review covered a few of these in a 2012 comparison.
-Now it is time to look at the realm of 2-stage tea infuser pots.
+Now it is time to look at the realm of 2-stage infuser tea pots.
 Sometimes they are called gongfu pots or tea infuser pots.

 Here is the good, the bad, and the ugly of infuser/strainer teapots.

 1. The plastics used.
-While the larger body is often made of glass, the inner workings usually consist of metal and plastic.
+While the larger body may be made of glass, the inner workings usually consist of metal and plastic.
 Keep in mind – the tea leaves and hot water interact in the plastic portion of the infuser teapot, then strain down to the glass pitcher for serving.
 There are several things to consider:

 Is it food-grade plastic?
 Usually it is described as such.
 It helps when product descriptions clearly state the case.